nelci592/reporting-docs/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/word-rendering-design-considerations.md

             In order to display correctly a document that uses a specific font, that font must be installed on the client machine.
 The rendering extension does not provide a fallback mechanism in case of missing fonts.

->caution Text boxes which do not contain a value (contain a null value, empty string, etc.) will be rendered with font size of 1pt.
+   >note Text boxes which do not contain a value (contain a null value, empty string, etc.) will be rendered with font size of 1pt.

 * __Text__ - Text justification and alignment is preserved when exporting to Word.
 Note that if a justified text goes from one page to another, the last line of the first page will be left-aligned.
 Text orientation is supported only for the angles of 0, 90 and 270 degrees.
 Rotated text on other angles is not supported